Get

 Basset Hounds have a reputation for being hard to potty train, but it’s not necessarily the specific task they struggle with.
 Hunting hounds were bred to work independently, which means they lack the desire to please that other breeds possess.

 Combined with their stubborn nature and general low energy, the Basset Hound often isn’t very interested in learning.
 Potty training a Basset Hound takes persistence, creativity, and a healthy number of tasty treats.
-If you’re struggling with this training task, don’t hesitate to contact your veterinarian for help.
+If you’re struggling with this training task, don’t hesitate to contact a veterinarian for help.
 They can offer suggestions or refer you to a local trainer who can assist you.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!